Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/tracks.md

 ## How to reveal track and features labels

 You can modify the appearance of tracks by selecting on the cog icon to the right of the track on the Browser.
-This allows you to show or hide labels on the tracks and/or other features ie gene symbols.
+This allows you to show or hide labels on the tracks or names of features, for example Transcript IDs.